Do not travel to Libya due to the ongoing fighting and deteriorating security situation throughout the country.

 - Should you choose to remain in Libya, despite our long-standing advice to depart, be aware Australia can't provide consular assistance in Libya except in very limited circumstances.
 Almost all diplomatic missions and international organisations have withdrawn staff from Libya due to security concerns.

-- Australians in Libya who require assistance to depart should contact the Department of Foreign Affairs and Trade's 24-hour Consular Operations Centre on +61 2 6261 3305 or the Australian Embassy in Rome on +39 06 85 2721.
+- Australians in Libya who require assistance to depart should contact the Department of Foreign Affairs and Trade's 24-hour Consular Emergency Centre or the Australian Embassy in Rome.
 See

 Where to get help.